Careers

 Applications are to include a current CV and covering letter (covering letter to be maximum 2 pages detailing how your skills and experience align with the position profile and selection criteria).
 Further information may be requested if you are selected for interview.
 You must be an Australian resident to apply for this role.

-If you’d like to find out more, please contact Caitlin Richards – Operations Manager on 0400 901 497.
+If you’d like to find out more, please contact Jackie Watts – Manager Program Management and Reporting Systems on 0431 836 950.

 At the ILSC we're committed to building a diverse and inclusive workplace to ensure our workforce is representative of the communities we support.